 4- Get drunk at a Purim party

 As I’ve already mentioned, the Talmud states that you should drink until you do not know the difference between “blessed be Mordecai” and “cursed be Haman.”
 That is, until you get totally drunk.
-To fulfill this, many celebrators spend the whole night out, drinking and drinking and drinking in the various Purim parties throughout Israel.
+To fulfill this, many celebrators spend the whole night out, drinking and drinking and drinking at the various Purim parties throughout Israel.

 5- Make a Purim Basket